maurobonfietti/slim4-api-skeleton/README.md

 - Composer.
 - MySQL/MariaDB.

-### Run commands:
+### With Composer:

-In your terminal execute this commands:
+You can create a new project running the following commands:

 ```bash
 $ composer create-project maurobonfietti/slim4-api-skeleton [my-api-name]